JonathanAnbary/binmodify/README.md

 Testing the application requires an additional dependency on keystone, and since it is not packaged via build.zig you will need cmake in order to build it.

-I suggest setting CC and CXX to zig-cc and zig-c++ respectivly and then following the instructions at [README.md](keystone/README.md).
+I suggest setting CC and CXX to zig-cc and zig-c++ respectivly and then following the instructions at [keystone README](keystone/README.md).

 Test coverage is quite crap since Im lazy, in addition the PE tests have only been ran infrequently due to wine being too difficult.